-Microsoft Surface Phone Will Challenge iPhone 8 and Galaxy Note 8
+Microsoft Surface Phone Will Challenge iPhone 8 And Galaxy Note 8

 Microsoft’s Surface Phone has pretty much been a myth based on some strong rumors for the past year.
-There was especially a lot of excitement when a couple months back, Tech Times reported that the mysterious phone would indeed be announced at a Microsoft event on May 23.
+There was especially a lot of excitement when a couple of months back, Tech Times reported that the mysterious phone would indeed be announced at a Microsoft event on May 23.

 “Will the long rumored Microsoft Surface Phone finally be announced soon?
 It would seem like it, according to subtle hints provided by Microsoft CEO Satya Nadella.”